 • partial, predicate, and expression unique indexes are unsupported on registered tables

 Bootstrap fails closed with UnsupportedSchemaError when the registered schema is outside the supported envelope.
+The persistence preflight runs before Oversync creates or accepts sync.*, including for an already-marked layout.

 Auth Contract